diamondburned/gomblog/articles/conc-rangefunc/index.md

 })
 ```

-Seems really nice\!
+Seems really nice!
 Let's see how well it fares up with the old way, though.

 ## Benchmarking